lucasfcosta/blog/_posts/2022-08-31-engineering-metrics.md

 ## The system and its metrics

-To understand which metrics best represent the performance of an engineering team, we'll model it as a queueing system.
+The best way to understand which metrics best represent an engineering team's performance is to model it as a queueing system.
 In this system, tasks come in on one end, and software comes out on the other.
 The team itself is the processing mechanism in the middle.

 <a target="_blank" class="image-link" href="/assets/eng-metrics/eng-queue.png"><img style="margin-bottom: -18px;" src="/assets/eng-metrics/eng-queue.png" alt=""></a>
 <center style="font-size: 0.8em; margin-bottom: 32px;"><i>In an engineering system, tasks come out on one end and valuable software comes out on the other</i></center>

-To manage the performance of this system, we must attach metrics to its parts.
-That way, we'll understand how one part influences another.
+To monitor the performance of this system, we must attach metrics to its parts.
+That way, we'll understand how each part performs and how they influence one another.

-These metrics make teams predictable: they inform how the different parts of the system behave when one of them changes.

 Let's start by attaching metrics to the right and left sides.